 Students planning advanced study in engineering may complete a full bachelor of arts course at Grinnell before graduate school, or they can follow a 3-2 program in engineering.
-The 3-2 program allows students to spend three years at Grinnell and two years in one of the engineering programs with which Grinnell cooperates:
+The 3-2 program allows students to spend three years at Grinnell and two years in one of the engineering programs affiliated with Grinnell:

 - Columbia University

 - Washington University

 (Second-year students interested in engineering can alternatively consider the year-long off-campus-study 2-1-1-1 track in Dartmouth College’s Dual Degree Program)